carbon-language/carbon-lang/llvm/docs/LangRef.rst

 The first two arguments and the return value are floating-point numbers of the same type.

-The third and forth arguments specify the rounding mode and exception behavior as described above.
+The third argument specifies the exception behavior as described above.

 Semantics:
 """"""""""

 This function follows the IEEE-754 semantics for minNum.
-The rounding mode is described, not determined, by the rounding mode argument.
-The actual rounding mode is determined by the runtime floating-point environment.
-The rounding mode argument is only intended as information to the compiler.

 '``llvm.experimental.constrained.ceil``' Intrinsic